“Which programming language should I start with?”

 For instance, if Ruby is your first OO language, then it is a good chance for studying the pros and cons of OO seriously.
 A good understanding of OO will help a lot when you learn another OO language.

-Create or implement a programming language
+Implement or create a programming language

 Figure 7: source: f.hatena.ne.jp

 Implementing a language does not need too much work if your language’s syntax is not complicated.
-Have a look at this project: Make a Lisp, any language can be used to implement a Lisp.
+Have a check at this project: Make a Lisp, any language can be used to implement a Lisp.
 Lisp/Scheme has a clean syntax, which is easy to parse and widely adopted for programming language education.

 8cc is a compiler for C programming language, it’s a good reference if you want to write a compiler.

-The steps of learning a new language
+The steps of learning a new programming language

 #1 Understand this language’s design philosophy and general language features